mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.2/index.md

 The mesosphere/dex-k8s-authenticator docker container now includes the appropriate binaries that allow users to download the referenced 'konvoy-async-plugin' after configuring a cluster using an external IDP for authentication.

+## Known Issues

+### Minio Disk insufficient space when upgrading

+When upgrading DKP from v2.1.x to v2.2.x, the upgrade can fail due to insufficient space on the MinIO Disk.
+To avoid this issue, we recommend that you disable the `fluent-bit` Platform Application before upgrading.

 ## Component and Application updates

 When upgrading to this release, the following services and service components are upgraded to the listed version: